Esto no tiene nombre (magazine): About Conmoción

 Conmoción was the revival of Esto, and it came back with even greater force because of its strong international reach and acquirement of up-and-coming Latina lesbian authors and academics.
 It provided news, nonfiction, fiction, poetry, and photography and was funded in large part by foundations like the Funding Exchange's Out, Astraea, Chicago Resource Center, and Mama Cash.
 The editor's note in the first edition reads: “conmoción is an international Latina lesbian vision that uses the published word to empower and terrorize, to destroy and create.
 We publish, support and develop any type of activity that leads to the betterment and greater visibility of Latina lesbians.”
 The three issues of the magazine included work from 84 contributors from 38 cities around the world.

+As tatiana de la tierra explains, "'Commotion' (conmoción) and “with motion” (con moción), [is] a powerful combination that alludes to social disturbances, earthly tremors, and all kinds of tumult. conmoción is a fury, a fervor, an endless fuck, a tempest you don't wanna tango with unless you're conmocionada, too!"

 Content

 Tatiana de la tierra was the editor and Amy Concepcion was her associate editor.
 The first issue was published in 1995 and devoted to activism.
 It featured writers like Achy Obejas, Cherríe Moraga, Carmen Vasquez, and Luzmaría Umpierre, writing about a variety of topics ranging from personal anecdotes to cultural activism.

 The second issue, also published in 1995, was dedicated to erotica and the celebration of pleasure.
-It featured writers such as Erika Lopez and Loana DP Valencia.
+It featured writers such as Erika Lopez and Loana dP Valencia.
 This issue was everything the editors of esto no tiene nombre had wished they could get by with...and more.
 It featured erotic photographs and artwork, and writings ranging from kinky poems to a piece warning readers about HIV.

 One such article, written by Loana dP Valencia and entitled “Wanna Be a Puta” explores the politics of sexual representation in a direct, upfront, confrontational style which is typical of the magazine and its editors.
 It included a highly erotic photograph of Valencia and empowering exclamations that attempt to reclaim the words “jota” and “puta” with pride rather than shame.
 Some conflict arose when a well-written erotic piece was rejected because it contained the presence of a male penis.
 Other pieces with a penis had been accepted in the past because they only had “lesbian dicks” like dildos.
 This is a clear example of the separatist strategy that the editors of Conmoción adopted, striving to create a clear-cut space for Latina lesbians.

 The third issue was also the last because many of the magazine's distributors had filed for bankruptcy.
 It was published in 1996 and focused on identity.
 It featured Latina writers such as Patricia Meoño Picado, Theresa Becerril, and Juana María Rodriguez and covered topics ranging from insightful essays on identity to an entry entitled “100% Latina Lesbian Checklist” which satirically describes components that make up a Latina lesbian.